Whitehead's point-free geometry: Inclusion-based point-free geometry (mereology)

-The fundamental primitive binary relation is inclusion, denoted by infix "≤", which corresponds to the binary Parthood relation that is a standard feature in mereological theories.
+The fundamental primitive binary relation is inclusion, denoted by the infix operator "≤", which corresponds to the binary Parthood relation that is a standard feature in mereological theories.
 The intuitive meaning of x ≤ y is "x is part of y."
-Assuming that equality, denoted by infix "=", is part of the background logic, the binary relation Proper Part, denoted by infix "<", is defined as:
+Assuming that equality, denoted by the infix operator "=", is part of the background logic, the binary relation Proper Part, denoted by the infix operator "<", is defined as: